-USAC expects that this tool can be built or configured to operate as a Software Service that could be called from any USAC application that is managing documentation that has been submitted to USAC by applicants in support of their application.
+USAC expects that this tool can be built or configured to operate as a Software Service that could be called from the USAC system that operates the ACP and Lifeline application processes.
 The tool shall also be made available so that it is secure and compatible with USAC's security requirements as follows:

 - i.
 The system availability shall be at minimum 99.6%. - ii.
-The system shall achieve a FISMA ATO based on USAC IT Security standards.
+The system shall achieve a FISMA ATO based on USAC IT Security standards. - iii.

-- iii.
 Development of the system shall use standard USAC IT Development-Security-Operations ("DevSecOps") processes, procedures, and technologies. - iv.
-Core components of FDIT shall be modular with well-defined services/micro services for re-use by other applications.
+Core components of AIEV shall be modular with well-defined services/micro services for re-use by other applications.